darrenldl/ocaml-lxc/README.md

 ## Contribution
 Contributions are welcome.
 Note that by submitting contributions, you agree to license your work under the same license used by this project as stated in the LICENSE file.

+#### Cinaps
-Note that cinaps is used heavily in this project, please make sure your modifications are not overwritten by `make cinaps`.
+Cinaps is used heavily in this project, please make sure your modifications are not overwritten by `make cinaps`

-To do so, commit your changes (or save your changes outside of the repo in some way to avoid losing progress), then run `make cinaps` and check if any of your modification was overwritten.
+To do so, commit your changes (or save your changes outside of the repo in some way to avoid losing progress), then run `make cinaps` and check if any of your modification was overwritten

+#### Formatting
 This project uses ocamlformat and ocp-indent for formatting OCaml code, and clang-format for formatting C code

-If your modification involves OCaml code, please make sure you have ocamlformat and ocp-indent, then run `make format`
+- If your modification involves OCaml code, please make sure you have ocamlformat and ocp-indent, then run `make format`

-If your modification involves C code, please make sure you have clang-format, then run `make format_c`
+- If your modification involves C code, please make sure you have clang-format, then run `make format_c`

 ## Details
 #### Index